The Blair Witch Project: Post-production

-After filming, the 20 hours of raw footage had to be cut down to 81 minutes; the editing process took more than eight months.
+After filming, the 20 hours of raw footage was cut down to 81 minutes; the editing process took more than eight months.
 The directors screened the first cut in small film festivals in order to get feedback and make changes that would ensure that it appealed to as large an audience as possible.
 Originally, it was hoped that the film would make it on to cable television, and the directors did not anticipate a wide release.
 The final version was submitted to Sundance Film Festival.

 After becoming a surprise hit at Sundance, during its midnight premiere on January 25, 1999, Artisan Entertainment bought the distribution rights for $1.1 million.
-Prior to that, Artisan had wanted to change the film's original ending, as the test audience were puzzled, although scared.
-Donahue screams in terror and finds Michael C. Williams facing a corner in the basement before she is knocked to the ground.
+Prior to that, Artisan had wanted to change the film's original ending, as the test audience, although scared, were confused by it.
+Although the ending was not changed, an additional interview was added to the first section of the film to contextualize the ending.
 The directors and Williams traveled back to Maryland and shot four alternate endings, one of which employed bloody elements.
-Ultimately, they decided to keep the original.
+They also shot additional interviews, at least one of which (the Parr backstory) made it into the wide-release cut.
+This footage would be the only segment of film not shot by the main actors.
+Ultimately, the directors and Williams decided to keep the original ending.
 Myrick said: "What makes us fearful is something that's out of the ordinary, unexplained.
 The first ending kept the audience off balance; it challenged our real world conventions and that's what really made it scary".

 Post-production fees increased the cost of the film to several hundred thousand dollars before its Sundance debut and, after marketing costs, the total cost of the film has been estimated as ranging between $500,000 and $750,000.

+Compensation controversy

+In 2024, Donahue, Leonard and Williams detailed to Variety how, according to their claims, they had never been adequately compensated by Artisan Entertainment/Lionsgate for their work in the original movie.
+They recall living in poverty after the success, being barred from saying so publicly, and having few options since they had no "proper union or legal representation when the film was made."
+In the summer of 1999, they received a "performance bump" in the low five figures.
+In October 2000, with the release of Book of Shadows: Blair Witch 2 impending, Donahue convinced Williams and Leonard to sue Artisan.
+They reached a $300,000 settlement for each of them.
+The three actors claim that they had no clear knowledge that the entire movie would be composed of their found footage, and that they had not given much thought to the clause that allowed production to use their real identities.
+This led to subsequent discussions with Lionsgate regarding the usage of their likenesses.

+Despite the conflicts, Donahue, Leonard and Williams have stated that they are proud of their work in the movie.